amirr0r/notes/questions.md

 # Questions

 ## 0. Drivers ?

+a computer program that operates or controls a particular type of device that is attached to a computer (printer driver..)

 ## 1. Difference between  `sudo` & `su` ?

 - `su` allows you to do anything the given user can do *(which is often more than you need)*.